 Otherwise we are in danger of missing the point of fasting, of missing an opportunity to mature in our faith.
 For example, do we focus on food even more during Great Lent than other times of the year?
 Are we really fasting if we serve copious and luxurious amounts of Armenian food as long as it is vegan?

 If we eat a vegan diet and are still not transformed, then what is the use?
 Fasting is not meant to be a rule for the sake of obeying a tradition, and neither is God impressed if we abstain from meat.
 In the words of St. John Chrysostom,

 What good is it if we abstain from eating birds and fish, but bite and devour our brothers and sisters.

 As we fast together as a community, as a family, reflect on the “food” which is essential for us.
 Meditate on your dependence on God.
 Think of those with whom you need to reconcile.
-As we share the Kiss of Peace during Badarak, forgive someone in your heart, and perhaps even contact them directly to set things right.
-Ultimately, fasting get us – i.e. our egos, attachments, agendas, worries, false priorities – out of the way from what God wants to do in our lives.
+Ultimately, fasting gets us – i.e. our egos, attachments, agendas, worries, false priorities – out of the way from what God wants to do in our lives.
 It forces us to become poor, to “renounce everything” as Jesus said in Luke chapter 14, and to authentically live the “cost” discipleship which takes effort, practice, and ultimately, help from the Holy Spirit.